dbmi-bgm/cgap-pipeline-main/docs/CGAP_docs_style_guide.rst

 5. For pipeline steps, after a short description, the CWL line should be placed above all subsequent sections (i.e., Input, Requirements, etc.)

-6. Section titles always begin with a capital letter.
+6. Section titles always begin with a capital letter (unless you are matching style for a program name, e.g., ``sansa``).
 All subsequent words in the section title should also be capitalized, except: a, an, the, at, by, for, in, of, on, to, up, and, as, but, or, and nor.
 If any of these words start a title, they should be capitalized.

 7. Links between docs pages (e.g., for pipelines that use steps from multiple repos like CGAP Sentieon Joint Calling Pipeline) should be done using ``:doc:`` followed immediately by the custom name for the link and the link out, e.g., ```VEP step </Pipelines/Downstream/SNV_germline/Pages/SNV_germline-step-vep>`.`` See the CGAP Sentieon Joint Calling Pipeline pages for examples.